 “We’re trying to change the habits of residents to create good conservation,” Noeth said.

 Steve PonTell, President and Chief Executive Officer of National CORE, said the companies efforts send a powerful message to developers and planners across the state – that multifamily housing can be, and should be, a net contributor to quality of life.

 “Smart land use and smart development are essential to meeting the population demands of a state that already faces a serious housing shortage,” PonTell said “We’re proud of what we’ve been able to do so far, but realize it is only the beginning.”

 In addition to working with Advanced Environmental Landscape, National CORE has enlisted the help of Wegowise, an online platform that will allow the company to benchmark and track all of its water, electricity and gas accounts.

 “By tracking utility data as a whole, we can identify with properties need the most improvement,” Noeth said.
 “It’s a major step forward in being able to quantify our successes.”

 About National CORE, Hope through Housing

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
 National CORE manages nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 Over the past two decades, its Hope through Housing partner has provided more than 2 million hours in supportive services to enhance quality of life, including preschool, afterschool, senior wellness and upward mobility programs.
 For more information on both organizations, please visit www.nationalcore.org.

 Steve Lambert, The 20/20 Network